Honesty Service Community

 Throughout his time following retirement, he’s raised two wonderful kids, been a great husband, and has served the community through the Disabled American Veteran’s society and through his church.

-John and Kyong are about to celebrate their 30th anniversary, and are both very active in the church and the community.
-John is a Montgomery County Republican Executive Board Member, and he and Kyong are committed to serving the people here in Clarksville for many years to come.
+John and Kyong are about to celebrate their 32nd anniversary and are both very active in the church and the community.
+John is the Montgomery County Republican Chairman (currently relinquished during the election), served as Montgomery County Republican Executive Board Member, Past Disabled American Veteran (DAV 45) Commander and both he and Kyong are committed to serving the people here in Clarksville for many years to come.